basf/metis-backend/README.md

 ### Requirements

-The basic requirements are **Python**, **Numpy**, and **Postgres**.
+The basic requirements are **Python**, **Numpy**, and **PostgreSQL**.
 Note that the Numpy depends on the low-level Fortran numeric system libraries, which might be absent in your system.

-Another core requirement is [AiiDA](https://github.com/aiidateam/aiida-core) as well as its plugin [yascheduler](https://github.com/tilde-lab/yascheduler), introducing a separate cloud orchestration.
-The AiiDA requires the **RabbitMQ** message broker.
+A scientific cloud scheduler [yascheduler](https://github.com/tilde-lab/yascheduler) is required for a separate cloud orchestration.
+An optional requirement is [AiiDA](https://github.com/aiidateam/aiida-core), which can be linked to the cloud scheduler.
+The AiiDA is a Python framework for the complex scientific workflows, requiring PostgreSQL database and **RabbitMQ** message broker.

-Thus, `metis-backend` consists of the 3 independent parts, each using Postgres:
+Thus, `metis-backend` consists of the 3 independent parts, each using PostgreSQL:

-- `metis-backend` Python server
+- `metis-backend` Python server per se
 - `aiida_core` workflow engine
-- `yascheduler` cloud manager
+- `yascheduler` cloud scheduler

 Optionally, a frontend server is **Nginx** (`conf/nginx.conf` goes to `/etc/nginx`), and all these guys are controlled by the **Supervisor** daemon (`conf/supervisord.conf` goes to `/etc/supervisor`).

 ## Installation

-Refer to `conf/install.sh` for installation of Nginx, Postgres, RabbitMQ, and Supervisor, as well as configuring them.
+Refer to `conf/install.sh` for installation of Nginx, PostgreSQL, RabbitMQ, and Supervisor, as well as configuring them.
 Run `conf/install.sh` and then modify global options `conf/env.ini`.
 Alternatively, feel free to install each component on your own (or all together in a container, see below).

-The AiiDA should be installed and configured separately.
+The AiiDA can be installed and configured separately.
 First, a possibility for _ssh-ing_ into a localhost should be ensured:

 ```shell
 ssh-keygen -t rsa